 Federal contractors and subcontractors may develop affirmative action programs by function or business unit when this is the manner in which a unit is organized.
 AAPs that are organized by function or business unit rather than establishment are called Functional Affirmative Action Programs (FAAPs).
 FAAPs can include employees from multiple locations or they can include employees at a single establishment who are part of a defined function or business unit.

 Employers interested in developing FAAPs must seek formal approval to do so through an agreement with OFCCP.
 These agreements are valid for five years.
 After that, the employer may request a renewal of the agreement.
 FAAPs and establishment-based AAPs have the same required AAP elements and contractors may utilize FAAPs for Executive Order 11246, Section 503, and VEVRAA.
 The TAG does not cover FAAP requirements in depth.
-However, you can read more about FAAPs on OFCCP’s FAAP compliance assistance page and in our blog post regarding the agency’s most recent FAAP Agreement directive.
+However, you can read more about FAAPs on OFCCP’s FAAP compliance assistance page.

 Next in this Series…